Sam Pollock

 Samuel Patterson Smyth Pollock, OC, CQ (December 15, 1925 – August 15, 2007) was a Canadian sports executive who was general manager of the National Hockey League's Montreal Canadiens for 14 years during which they won 9 Stanley Cups.
-Pollock also served as chairman and CEO of the Toronto Blue Jays baseball club.
+Pollock also was chairman and CEO of the Toronto Blue Jays baseball club.

 Life

 Born in Montreal, Quebec, Sam was a keen evaluator of talent.
 In 1950, with the Montreal Junior Canadiens and in 1958, with the Ottawa-Hull Junior Canadiens, he won the Memorial Cup.
-The Montreal Canadiens saw potential in Pollock and quickly hired him to be the successor to Frank J. Selke, serving as Personnel Director from 1959 to 1964.
+The Montreal Canadiens saw potential in Pollock and quickly hired him to be the successor to Frank J. Selke, as Personnel Director from 1959 to 1964.
 In 1964, Selke retired and Sam took over his job as general manager of the Habs.

-He spent 14 years with the club as general manager giving up the job in summer of 1978.
+He spent 14 years with the club as general manager before giving up the job in summer of 1978.
 He spent one last season with Montreal on their board of directors, before retiring in summer of 1979.
-Pollock's name was included on the Stanley Cup 12 times, including an NHL record nine as a manager.
-Pollock and head coach Scotty Bowman not only presided over a Canadiens dynasty, but many of their players went on to have successful coaching and managing roles with other own teams.
+Pollock's name was included on the Stanley Cup 12 times, including an NHL record nine as a general manager.
+Pollock and head coach Scotty Bowman together not only presided over a Canadiens dynasty, but also many of their players went on to have successful coaching and managing roles with their own teams.

 Pollock died on August 15, 2007, at the age of 81 in Toronto, Ontario.
 Pollock is survived by his wife Mimi, son Sam Jr., and daughters Rachel and Mary.
 Pollock was buried at Ste Elisabeth Roman Catholic Cemetery in North Hatley, Quebec.